CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 DynamoDB is horizontally scalable, has a DynamoDB streams capability and is multi AZ by default.
 On top of it, we can adjust the RCU and WCU automatically using Auto Scaling.

+## DynamoDB's partition key

+DynamoDB supports two types of primary keys:

+Partition key: A simple primary key, composed of one attribute known as the partition key.
+Attributes in DynamoDB are similar in many ways to fields or columns in other database systems.
+Partition key and sort key: Referred to as a composite primary key, this type of key is composed of two attributes.
+The first attribute is the partition key, and the second attribute is the sort key.
+Following is an example.

+### Recommendations for partition keys

+Use high-cardinality attributes.
+These are attributes that have distinct values for each item, like e-mailid, employee_no, customerid, sessionid, orderid, and so on.

+Use composite attributes.
+Try to combine more than one attribute to form a unique key, if that meets your access pattern.
+For example, consider an orders table with customerid+productid+countrycode as the partition key and order_date as the sort key.

+Cache the popular items when there is a high volume of read traffic using Amazon DynamoDB Accelerator (DAX).
+The cache acts as a low-pass filter, preventing reads of unusually popular items from swamping partitions.
+For example, consider a table that has deals information for products.
+Some deals are expected to be more popular than others during major sale events like Black Friday or Cyber Monday.
+DAX is a fully managed, in-memory cache for DynamoDB that doesn’t require developers to manage cache invalidation, data population, or cluster management.
+DAX also is compatible with DynamoDB API calls, so developers can incorporate it more easily into existing applications.

+Add random numbers or digits from a predetermined range for write-heavy use cases.
+Suppose that you expect a large volume of writes for a partition key (for example, greater than 1000 1 K writes per second).
+In this case, use an additional prefix or suffix (a fixed number from predetermined range, say 1–10) and add it to the partition key.

 ## Aurora

 Aurora Read Replicas can be deployed globally

+### Aurora endpoints
+Amazon Aurora typically involves a cluster of DB instances instead of a single instance.
+Each connection is handled by a specific DB instance.
+When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an endpoint.
+Aurora uses the endpoint mechanism to abstract these connections.
+Thus, you don't have to hardcode all the hostnames or write your own logic for load-balancing and rerouting connections when some DB instances aren't available.

+For certain Aurora tasks, different instances or groups of instances perform different roles.
+For example, the primary instance handles all data definition language (DDL) and data manipulation language (DML) statements.
+Up to 15 Aurora Replicas handle read-only query traffic.

+Using endpoints, you can map each connection to the appropriate instance or group of instances based on your use case.
+For example, to perform DDL statements you can connect to whichever instance is the primary instance.
+To perform queries, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas.
+For clusters with DB instances of different capacities or configurations, you can connect to custom endpoints associated with different subsets of DB instances.
+For diagnosis or tuning, you can connect to a specific instance endpoint to examine details about a specific DB instance.

+#### Types of Aurora Endpoints

+An endpoint is represented as an Aurora-specific URL that contains a host address and a port.
+The following types of endpoints are available from an Aurora DB cluster.

+##### Cluster endpoint
+A cluster endpoint for an Aurora DB cluster that connects to the current primary DB instance for that DB cluster.
+This endpoint is the only one that can perform write operations such as DDL statements.
+Because of this, the cluster endpoint is the one that you connect to when you first set up a cluster or when your cluster only contains a single DB instance.
+Each Aurora DB cluster has one cluster endpoint and one primary DB instance.

+You use the cluster endpoint for all write operations on the DB cluster, including inserts, updates, deletes, and DDL changes.
+You can also use the cluster endpoint for read operations, such as queries.

+The cluster endpoint provides failover support for read/write connections to the DB cluster.
+If the current primary DB instance of a DB cluster fails, Aurora automatically fails over to a new primary DB instance.
+During a failover, the DB cluster continues to serve connection requests to the cluster endpoint from the new primary DB instance, with minimal interruption of service.

+##### Reader endpoint
+A reader endpoint for an Aurora DB cluster connects to one of the available Aurora Replicas for that DB cluster.
+Each Aurora DB cluster has one reader endpoint.
+If there is more than one Aurora Replica, the reader endpoint directs each connection request to one of the Aurora Replicas.

+The reader endpoint provides load-balancing support for read-only connections to the DB cluster.
+Use the reader endpoint for read operations, such as queries.
+You can't use the reader endpoint for write operations.

+##### Custom endpoint
+A custom endpoint for an Aurora cluster represents a set of DB instances that you choose.
+When you connect to the endpoint, Aurora performs load balancing and chooses one of the instances in the group to handle the connection.
+You define which instances this endpoint refers to, and you decide what purpose the endpoint serves.

+An Aurora DB cluster has no custom endpoints until you create one.
+You can create up to five custom endpoints for each provisioned Aurora cluster.
+You can't use custom endpoints for Aurora Serverless clusters.

+The custom endpoint provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances.
+For example, you might define a custom endpoint to connect to instances that use a particular AWS instance class or a particular DB parameter group.
+Then you might tell particular groups of users about this custom endpoint.
+For example, you might direct internal users to low-capacity instances for report generation or ad hoc (one-time) querying, and direct production traffic to high-capacity instances.

+Instead of using one DB instance for each specialized purpose and connecting to its instance endpoint, you can have multiple groups of specialized DB instances.
+In this case, each group has its own custom endpoint.
+This way, Aurora can perform load balancing among all the instances dedicated to tasks such as reporting or handling production or internal queries.
+The custom endpoints provide load balancing and high availability for each group of DB instances within your cluster.
+If one of the DB instances within a group becomes unavailable, Aurora directs subsequent custom endpoint connections to one of the other DB instances associated with the same endpoint.

+##### Instance endpoint
+An instance endpoint connects to a specific DB instance within an Aurora cluster.
+Each DB instance in a DB cluster has its own unique instance endpoint.
+So there is one instance endpoint for the current primary DB instance of the DB cluster, and there is one instance endpoint for each of the Aurora Replicas in the DB cluster.

+The instance endpoint provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate.
+For example, your client application might require more fine-grained load balancing based on workload type.
+In this case, you can configure multiple clients to connect to different Aurora Replicas in a DB cluster to distribute read workloads.

 # Kinesis